openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

 #### Story 1

-A user installing OpenShift in an AWS account subject to SCPs would run the installer with the environment variable set.
-This will generate manifests for CCO containing the ConfigMap definition like the one defined above:
+A user installing OpenShift in an AWS account subject to SCPs would run the installer with the `forceCredentialsMode` field set appropriately.
+This will generate manifests for CCO containing the CloudCredentialsConfig CR representing the value in the install-config.yaml.

 ```
+./openshift-install create install-config --dir my-aws-cluster
+# edit generated install-config to add the `forceCredentialsMode: "mint"` field
-OPENSHIFT_INSTALL_ASSUME_PERMISSIONS_MODE="mint" ./openshift-install create manifests --dir my-aws-cluster
+./openshift-install create cluster --dir my-aws-cluster
 ```

 This will cause the installer to skip any pre-flight permissions checks and lay